crystal-lang/crystal-book/syntax_and_semantics/blocks_and_procs.md

 # 3
 ```

-If a `next` receives many arguments, they are automaticaly transformed to a [Tuple](http://crystal-lang.org/api/Tuple.html).
+If a `next` receives many arguments, they are automatically transformed to a [Tuple](http://crystal-lang.org/api/Tuple.html).
 If it receives no arguments it's the same as receiving a single `nil` argument.

 ## with ... yield